EndPointCorp/end-point-blog/2017/07/31/jboss-456-to-wildfly-migration-tips.html.md

 I can recommend to use the standalone-full.xml file for most of setup, it contains a default full stack as opposed to **standalone.xml**.

 You can also set up an application specific configuration using various configuration XML files ([https://docs.jboss.org/author/display/WFLY10/Deployment+Descriptors+used+In+WildFly](https://docs.jboss.org/author/display/WFLY10/Deployment+Descriptors+used+In+WildFly)).
-Remember to keep the appliction specific configuration in the Classpath.
+Remember to keep the application specific configuration in the Classpath.

 ## Quartz as a message queue